evolvingstuff/vdw2/content/posts/most-australian-gps-still-believe-the-myth-than-10-minutes-of-sun-a-day-is-enough.md

 {
-  "title": "Most Australian GPs still believe the myth than 10 minutes of sun a day is enough", "slug": "most-australian-gps-still-believe-the-myth-than-10-minutes-of-sun-a-day-is-enough", "aliases": [
+    "title": "Most Australian GPs still believe the myth than 10 minutes of sun a day is enough", "slug": "most-australian-gps-still-believe-the-myth-than-10-minutes-of-sun-a-day-is-enough",
+    "aliases": [
         "/Most+Australian+GPs+still+believe+the+myth+than+10+minutes+of+sun+a+day+is+enough+\u2013+June+2011",
         "/1703"
     ],
     "tiki_page_id": 1703,
     "date": "2011-06-06",
     "categories": [
         "Noontime sun and D",
         "Vitamin D in Australia and New Zealand"
+    ],
+    "tags": [
+        "Noontime sun and D",
+        "Vitamin D in Australia and New Zealand", "cancer",
+        "dosage",
+        "melanoma",
+        "skin cancer",
+        "vitamin d"
     ]
 }